Database: Getting Started

 driver://username:password@host:port/database?options

 For convenience, Laravel supports these URLs as an alternative to configuring your database with multiple configuration options.
-If the url
+If the url (or corresponding DATABASE_URL environment variable) configuration option is present, it will be used to extract the database connection and credential information.

 Read & Write Connections